solarless/exploring-elves/readme.md

 ## Exploring ELF format

-Was curious about what exactly our executables contain and why it is not just an executable code itself, but a bit complex, well designed format.
+I was curious about what exactly our executables contain and why it is not just an executable code itself, but a bit complex, well designed format.

 I think explaining every single line in my code with comments would be rather